NHS continuing healthcare

 It might also cover the cost of healthcare assistants.

 Personal care means anything relating to hygiene, food, emotional wellbeing, mobility or simple treatments like applying lotions or eye drops.

-Anyone in England, Scotland, Wales or Northern Ireland who mainly has a healthcare need.
+Anyone in England, Wales or Northern Ireland who mainly has a healthcare need.
 This means that the care you need is more about medical care than social care.
 These needs can either be at home, in a hospice or in a care home.
 You can apply for continuing healthcare if you:

 - have a complex medical condition

 Anyone who doesn’t have primary healthcare needs.
 If you have social care needs there are several health-related benefits you can apply for instead.
 These include a care and support needs assessment, Personal Independence Payment, Disability Living Allowance and Attendance Allowance.
 But unlike continuing healthcare, they may not cover the full cost of your care.

 The difference between healthcare needs and social care needs isn’t that clearly defined and there is some overlap between the two.
 It’s always worth asking different health and social care professionals if you’re unsure about your eligibility.

 What isn’t covered by continuing healthcare?

 The following costs aren’t covered: